 |Closing costs and fees associated with the refinance||Closing costs and fees associated with the home equity loan|

 |Term options of 8 – 30 years||Shorter repayment period of 5 – 15 years|

 What Is a Cash-Out Refinance?

-With any home equity loan or cash-out refinance, most lenders won’t let borrowers take out the full equity value of their home, but you can still get sizable sums of money if you’ve built up enough equity.
-Most lenders will allow borrowers to take out 80% – 85% of their home’s current market value minus the amount still owed on the loan.
+With any home equity loan or cash-out refinance, most lenders won’t let borrowers take out the full equity value of their home.
+But you can still get a sizable sum of money if you’ve built up enough equity.

 Consider this scenario for finding the amount of money you could get with a cash-out refinance: